 Acting prisons chief Martin Hoshino said these videos were the exception and that such "extractions" followed several hours of non-violent persuasion.
-But he admitted procedures were under review.'A necessity'
+But he admitted procedures were under review.

 California's Supermax prisons were designed in the 1980s for isolation and mass incarceration during an era of rampant prison gang violence.